-About 1842, there was a young Licentiste staying in the city he was connected with our church and he wanted to have a prayer-meeting in theneighborhood in which we lived and we opened our house for him.
-He was a young man named Richards I think.
-He was a student and was staying there during his vacation and he had been appointed to act as Colporteur by the Tract Society and after he went away some months afterwards your Grandfather got the situation from the Tract Society.
-He had it some two or three months and when he left he wanted your Grandfather to take his place and he kept it as long as we lived in Philadelphia.
-He had a certain beat, visited the people and distributed Tracts.
+In 1842, there was a young Licentiate staying in the city and he was connected with our church, he wanted to have prayer meeting in the neighborhood in which we lived and we opened our house for him.
+He was a young man named Richards.
+He was a student and was staying there during his vacation, he was acting as Colporteur of the Tract Society and after he went away-he was there for two or three months-your Grandfather got the situation from the Tract Society.
+When he left he wanted your Grandfather to take his place which he did and kept it as long as we lived in Philadelphia.
+He had a certain part of the city to work for the people and distributed Tracts.

 It was during this time that we heard Mr. Bemo lecture in the Mariner's Church and as he was a Sailor he got in with Mr. Douglas.
 It was there any sailor of whatever denomination could go as there was a flag out telling that it was such a church, call a Bethel.
-All the different denominations generally had a Bethel but any sailor coligiously inclined could go there if he wished to.
-There was always an invitation given Sabbath evenings and on Vednesday evenings to any one that felt like it, to get up and speak.
-Always read every Sabbath the reports of vessels that had been heard of or were missing and thus informed several Sailor's families, that
+All the different denominations generally had a Bethel but any sailor religiously inclined could go there if he wished to.
+There was always an invitation given Sabbath evenings and on Wednesday evenings to any one that felt like it, to get up and speak.
+Always ready every Sabbath the reports of vessels that had been heard of or were missing and thus informed several Sailors' families, that way.
+It was in that way that Mr. Douglas met Mr. Bemo.
 Whether coming of his own accord or introduced by some of the Sailors but that was the first that we ever met him.
-Fis lecture interested your transfather very much, his discriptions of the degradation and miseries of the people, it was just after they had been brought out and they had suffered so much on the road.
+His lecture interested your Grandfather very much, his descriptions of the degradation and miseries of the people, it was just after they had been brought out and they had suffered so much on the road.
 He often wished that he could go out and help them, but had very little idea of ever having the opportunity to do so.

-It was some time after we got acquainted with Mr. Bemo that Mr. Douglas went to New York on some business and whilst there he called on Mr. Walter Lourie, at the Mission Rooms and whilst there a letter was brought in from ar.
-Loughvidge to Mr. Lourie, stating his condition, his wife had died leaving his little boy an infant and a girl two years old, without any white woman within twenty or thirty miles.
-Hiss Thompson came over and stayed a while after she heard it.
-Mr. Loughridge earnestly urged some help .
+It was sometime after we got acquainted with Mr. Bemo that Mr. Douglas went to New York on some business and whilst there he called on Mr. Walter Lourie, at the Mission Rooms and whilst there a letter was brought in from Mr. Loughridge to Mr. Lourie, stating his condition, his wife had died leaving his little boy an infant and a girl two years old, without any white woman within twenty or thirty miles.
+Miss Thompson came over and stayed a while after she heard it.
+Mr. Loughridge earnestly urged some help.
 Mr. Lourie then asked Mr. Douglas if he knew any one who would help or he could recommend as he did not know where to turn.
-Mr. Douglas said yes, there is one of my blders who is very much interested in the work among the Seminoles.
+Mr. Douglas said yes, there is one of my Elders who is very much interested in the work among the Seminoles.
 So Dr. Lourie said for him to go home and approach him on the subject and if he wished to go to send him to New York immediately.
-There was another Missionary with Mr. Loughridge at the Creek Mission a young man, Rev Limber a single man.
+There was another Missionary with Mr. Loughridge at the Creek Mission a young man, Rev. Limber a single man.